PayFabric/WooCommerce-Plugin/README.md

 ## PayFabric gateway plugin for WooCommerce
-Requires WooCommerce Version: 3.0.0 or higher
+Requires WooCommerce Version: 3.0.0 or higher.

+Requires an active PayFabric account.
+Development can be done on a PayFabric Sandbox account.
+PayFabric is an EVO Payments processing platform.

 ## Description
-PayFabric gateway plugin for WooCommerce provides eCommerce extensions that allow you to add payment processing capabilities into supported eCommerce platforms without any custom coding.
+PayFabric gateway plugin for WooCommerce provides eCommerce extensions that allow you to add PayFabric payment processing capabilities into supported eCommerce platforms without any custom coding.

 ## Installation